Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 2.5- Serializers

 Formats the response of a service or endpoint.
-These are used when there is too much complexity or repetition.
+These are used to avoid duplicated logic in response formatting.

 ### 2.6- Interactors